OKDP/spark-images/PATCH-POMBUMP.md

 ## Patching and Dependency Management System

-This project uses an advanced patching system to apply security fixes and dependency updates to Spark source code before building Docker images.
+This project uses a patching system to apply security fixes and dependency updates to Spark source code before building Docker images.
 The system supports both traditional source code patches and automated dependency version management via pombump.

 ### How the System Works